Praveengouda03/SQL_Retail-Sales-Analysis-P1/README.md

-# Retail Sales Analysis SQL Project
+# Retail Sales Analysis Project

 ## Project Overview

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Database**: `Retail_sales_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project serves as a practical assessment of my data analysis skills and foundational SQL knowledge.
+It is a beginner-level SQL project where I have applied key SQL concepts to analyze data effectively.

 ## Objectives